 Here are examples of SMS Chatbot uses in marketing to establish connections with prospects (Discover.bot):

-- notifications and coupons to existing customers
+- bulk SMS notifications and coupons to existing customers about marketing promotions

-- Digital, traditional, or social media ads that prompt prospects or customers to text.
+- digital, traditional, or social media ads that prompt prospects or customers to text.

-- The “Text us” button on the website connects the visitor to an SMS Chatbot that collects necessary lead information.
+- the “Text us” button on the website connects the visitor to an SMS Chatbot that collects necessary lead information

 Here’s how the process works: